built-fast/lcars/README.md

-  cli:help            Prints help for LCARS commands cli:update          Updates LCARS docs                Open Laravel documentation pages hash:random         Generates a random hash using OpenSSL hash:sha256         Hashes a string or file contents using SHA-256 inspect:headers     Makes a cURL request and prints the headers inspect:php:ext     Checks if a PHP extension is installed inspect:ssl:expiry  Prints SSL expiration dates for domains quote               Satisfaction is not guaranteed test:pest           Runs Pest test suite test:phpstan        Runs PHPStan on PHP files in the project test:pint           Runs Pint on PHP files in the project
+  cli:help            Prints help for LCARS commands cli:update          Updates LCARS docs                Open Laravel documentation pages hash:md5            Hashes a string or file contents using MD5 hash:random         Generates a random hash using OpenSSL hash:sha1           Hashes a string or file contents using SHA-1 hash:sha256         Hashes a string or file contents using SHA-256 inspect:headers     Makes a cURL request and prints the headers inspect:php:ext     Checks if a PHP extension is installed inspect:ssl:expiry  Prints SSL expiration dates for domains quote               Satisfaction is not guaranteed test                Runs Pint, Pest, PHPStan, and ShellCheck tests test:pest           Runs Pest test suite test:phpstan        Runs PHPStan on PHP files in the project test:pint           Runs Pint on PHP files in the project